-The Humanities Division is committed to providing an accessible web presence that gives members of the public and members of the University community full access to University information, courses and activities offered publicly through the web.
-The templates use Cascading Style Sheets.
-The aim is that these pages should meet the checkpoints of the Web Accessibility Initiative's Web Content Accessibility Guidelines, as specified by the University of Oxford Web Accessibility Policy to Level-AA standards.
+The University of Oxford is committed to providing an accessible web presence that gives members of the public and members of the University community full access to University information, courses and activities offered publicly through the web.
+Our Equality Policy outlines our commitment to a culture which ‘maintains a working, learning and social environment in which the rights and dignity of all its staff and students are respected’.

 To help ensure that our websites are as accessible as possible, they are implemented in accordance with the guidelines outlined in the Web Content Accessibility Guidelines (WCAG) 2.0.
 These aim to make web content more accessible for people with disabilities and user friendly for everyone.
 The guidelines have three levels of accessibility (A, AA and AAA).
 We are committed to meeting AA guidelines and also aim to meet AAA standards wherever possible.